 If you would like to request disability-related accommodations in order to participate in Orientation activities, please email the Orientation team.
 In order to ensure your access and accommodation needs are met for Orientation, please submit your request by August 2; January 3 for spring entrants.

 During the semester

-- If you anticipate needing academic, dining, housing, and/or student employment accommodations due to a disability, you’ll need to apply for accommodations through AccessAbility Services.
+- If you anticipate needing academic, dining, housing, and/or student employment accommodations due to a disability, you’ll need to apply for accommodations through Disability Services.